MLH/mlh-policies/member-event-guidelines.md

 **Required Questions and Demographic Questions.** We require organizers to gather a basic set of information (first name, last name, age_,_ email, school name, phone number, country, and current level of study).
 We encourage organizers to ask about additional demographic information in a standardized format.
 For a full list of questions, please see Appendix 2 Registration Forms.

 **Registration Data.** You will submit all registration data to your Member Event Application regularly leading up to your event.
+We will need the current list the **Monday before your event** so we can prepare it for the following.
 We use this data to:
 * Ensure that no repeat violators of the Code of Conduct are attending the event. _If there are Code of Conduct issues with any attendees, we will contact you._
-* Send attendees a pre-event email with info about the resources MLH is bringing to the event for them to use
+* Send attendees a pre-event email with info about the resources MLH is bringing to the event for them to use.
+We prefer a full list of registered hackers so that they can still opt-in to our newsletter to find other events, even if they cannot attend yours due to event cap size.

 ## Before Your Hackathon